kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 * Use Hotshots to teleport 3C-FD to Peragus
 * Free Atton from his cell
 * Use 3C-FD to dock the Harbinger
-* Use 3C-FD to begin the T3 section
+* Use 3C-FD and a Forward Hotshot to reach the Hangar Level
 * Coordinate Warp to the Ebon Hawk
+* Pass the turret minigame to escape Peragus II

 *2. Citadel Station*

 * Coordinate Warp to rescue the Ithorian droid
+* Bring the droid to Czerka and make a save
+* Reload and bring the droid to the Ithorians
-* Betray and kill Luxa inside the Exchange
+* Talk to Luxa and enter the Exchange
-* Obtain droid technician credentials
-* Coordinate Warp into the Czerka Mainframe to skip the B-4D4 section
+* Forward Hotshot the Czerka Save to the Exchange
+* Kill Loppak and Luxa
-* Hotshot to the Ithorian hangar and leave
+* Hotshot to talk to Jana and Coordinate Warp to the Czerka hangar

 *3. Military Base*